Ordering-disordering dynamics of the $q$-voter model under random external bias: Model Description

 \section{Model Description}

-This study investigates a noiseless variant of the $q$-VM originally introduced in Ref.~\cite{castellano2009nonlinear}.
-We introduce two distinct parameters that govern opinion updates: (i) an independence parameter $p$, which represents the probability of an agent acting independently of local-group influence, and (ii) a bias parameter $s$, which is the probability of an agent adopting a particular opinion; Throughout this work, we set this opinion to $+1$.

-As illustrated in Fig.~\ref{fig:illustra}, with probability $s$, an independent agent adopts the opinion $+1$; with probability $ 1-s$, it adopts the opinion $ -1$.
-One can interpret $s$ as the relative strength of the external field with upward direction compared to one with downward direction.
-Note that the external field becomes analogous to the stochastic noise when $s=1/2$ since neither opinion is favored.
-On the other hand, if $ s\neq 1/2$, this external influence acts analogously to an external magnetic field in the Ising model~\cite{brush1967history}, driving the system toward a preferred macroscopic state by exerting microscopic bias on individual agents.
+We study the $q$-voter model with independence in the sense of Refs.~\cite{nyczka2012phase, jkedrzejewski2017pair}.
+At each update, an individual or a voter and a group of $q$ neighbors (the $q$-panel) are sampled at random.
+With probability $p$, the voter acts independently, choosing state $+1$ with probability $s$ and $-1$ with probability $1-s$, irrespective of the $q$-panel’s composition as illustrated in Fig.~\ref{fig:illustra}.
+With probability $1-p$, the voter conforms if the $q$-panel is unanimous; otherwise, the voter’s state remains unchanged.
+For $s=\tfrac{1}{2}$, this reduces to the symmetric independent-flipping variant analyzed in Refs.~\cite{nyczka2012phase, jkedrzejewski2017pair}.

-Consider an undirected network of $N$ agents who reside in the nodes and interact with their nearest neighbors.
+We consider an undirected network of $N$ agents who reside in the nodes and interact with their nearest neighbors.
 The edges of the network represent social connections.
-In this work, we focus on the mean-field limit by considering a complete graph, where each agent interacts with all others.
+In this work, we focus on the mean-field limit by considering a complete graph, where each agent interacts with all others (all-to-all interaction).

-At each time step $t$, the fraction $c(t)$ of agents with the opinion $+1$ evolves by the following process: $(1)$ an agent and its $q$ neighbors (i.e., $q$-panel) are picked uniformly at random. $(2)$ With probability $p$, the agent behaves independently of the $q$-panel by adopting $+1$ with probability $s$, or opinion $-1$ with probability $1 - s$.
+At each time step $t$, the fraction $c(t)$ of agents with the opinion $+1$ evolves by the following process: $(1)$ an agent and its $q$ neighbors (i.e., $q$-panel) are picked uniformly at random. $(2)$ With probability $p$, the agent behaves independently of the $q$-panel by adopting $+1$ with probability $s$, or $-1$ with probability $1 - s$.
 (3) With the remaining probability $1 - p$, the agent adopts the unanimous state of the $q$-panel, if unanimity is present.
+Otherwise, the agent remains unchanged.
+It is worth noting that there is a spin-flip symmetry: replacing $s$ by $1-s$ together with relabeling $+1\leftrightarrow-1$ maps $c$ to $1-c$ (and $c(0)$ to $1-c(0)$); hence it suffices to analyze $s=1$ since the case $s=0$ follows by symmetry.